rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 What we worship inevitably determines what we venerate.
 We cannot force ourselves to respect something.
-We do not, and can not, choose what we venerate, but only how we venerate.
+We do not, and can not, choose what we venerate, but only how we worship.

 Our God-given free will grants us a choice of what to worship, and then separately *how to worship*.
 If you do not worship God then you will feel no need to honor or respect icons of Christ, including the person of Christ.